 Get That Annual Eye Exam

 Don’t forget to book your yearly eye exam at Regional Eye Center in Americus, as your vision can change.
 You can’t purchase new contact lenses with an expired prescription anyway, so you’ll need an updated one when your contact lens supply is running low.
-Furthermore, getting an exam is also an excellent opportunity to ask Ray D. Williams, OD any questions you may have.
+Furthermore, getting an exam is also an excellent opportunity to ask our team of eye doctors any questions you may have.